www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/webhooks/_job_events.md

 }
 ```

-The Job Approved event is triggered when a Greenhouse job has "Official job approval" configured.
-When the final approval is received and the job is officially approved, this web hook will be generated.
+The Job Approved event is triggered when the final approval is received in a Greenhouse job's approval flow.
+"Approvals to start recruiting" will be identified as "approval_flow_type": "open_job" while "Official job approval" will be identified as "approval_flow_type": "offer_job".

 ## Job Post created